-The School provides a planned programme of Life Matters (PSHE) including the problems connected with smoking, alcohol, drug and solvent misuse.
+The School delivers a planned programme of PSHE including the problems connected with smoking, vaping, alcohol, drug and solvent misuse.
 This programme contains factual information concerning the health issues and includes the opportunity to discuss aspects connected with smoking, alcohol, drug and solvent misuse.
-The School's Medical Officer and Health Centre assist in this programme and are able to give tobacco, alcohol, drug and solvent misuse advice to those for whom this is a particular problem.
+The School's Nurse supports this programme and is able to give tobacco, alcohol, drug and solvent misuse advice to those for whom this is a particular problem.